Written by Dr James Tan

 To help you reduce blood vessel damage and promote healing, let’s look at the most effective ways to reduce bruising.

 - Ice your bruise: As soon as possible, grab the ice.
-Put an ice pack or cold compress on the bruised area and leave it there for ten to 20 minutes.
+Put an ice pack or cold compress on the bruised area and leave it there for 10 to 20 minutes.
 This will help to reduce swelling, limit bruising, and help to constrict blood vessels.
 If you opt for an ice pack, be sure not to put the ice directly on your skin.
 Wrap it up in a cloth to prevent frostbite.
 This method also works well if you experience an ankle sprain.

 - Elevate the bruise: Try to elevate the bruised area as much as possible.
 Your goal is to have the bruise raised above the level of your heart.
 This will reduce swelling by reducing blood flow to the injury.